yetanalytics/lrsql/doc/docker.md

 CMD ["/lrsql/bin/run_postgres.sh"]
 ```

-The resulting image will use the provided configuration file and run PostgreSQL.
+The resulting image will use the provided configuration file and run Postgres.
 See [Getting Started](startup.md) for more configuration information.

 [<- Back to Index](index.md)